DerekFreel56/Asset_Info_PS/README.md

 Steps to run the .Ps File in windows sysytem
 1) Download the File.
 2) Open Powewshell ISE.
-     2.1) open your .ps1 file in powershell{File --> Open --> select the disered file desired file}
+3)  open your .ps1 file in powershell{File --> Open --> select the disered file desired file}
-4) file will open
+4) file will open.